 Pour Into the Mold

-Once everything is melted and mixed together, pour the mix into your molds.
+Once everything is melted and mixed, pour the mix into your molds.
 Slowly pour the liquid wax and oils into the molds and set them aside to cool.

 As they cool, depending on your combination of wax and oils, you may get small sinkholes.
-You could, if you wanted, pour a bit more melted wax/oil into the sinkhole after it's cooled, just like you would a candle that had a sinkhole.Continue to 6 of 7 below.
+You could, if you want, pour a bit more melted wax/oil into the sinkhole after it's cooled, just like you would a candle that had a sinkhole.Continue to 6 of 7 below.

 06 of 07

 Once the bars have completely cooled, gently pop them out of the molds.
 Since they are formulated to melt at skin temperature, be sure to keep them in a cool place like a cupboard or the refrigerator.

 Use them as solid massage-oil bars or they are also really great to use after you get out of the shower on legs and arms.
 You do need to wait a few minutes for the oil to soak in since they are almost pure oil.
 Once it's soaked in, your skin will love you for it!Continue to 7 of 7 below.

 07 of 07

 Lotion Tube Variation

 Instead of pouring the bars into regular soap molds, pour them into a push-up lotion bar tube.
 It's much easier and cleaner, though somewhat less romantic.
 These are great if you're using the balm as a handy body butter, bug-off balm, or solid perfume.